boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bing-maps.md

 #### Act as master widget

-This allows you to define the Bing Maps widget as a master widget such that its filter action can be made to listen by other widgets in the dashboard.
+This allows you to define the Bing Maps widget as a master widget, so that its filter action can be listened to by other widgets in the dashboard.

 #### Ignore filter actions

-This allows you to define this Bing Maps widget to ignore responding to the filter actions applied on other widgets in dashboard.
+This allows you to define this Bing Maps widget to ignore responding to the filter actions applied on other widgets in the dashboard.

 #### Enable hierarchical filtering

-Using this option, you can enable or disable hierarchical the `top N` filtering.
-While applying the `Top N` filter with multiple dimension columns, the data returned can be customized based on whether the filtering needs to be done as flat or based on the hierarchy of dimension columns added.
+Using this option, you can enable or disable hierarchical `top N` filtering.
+When applying the `Top N` filter with multiple dimension columns, the returned data can be customized based on whether the filtering needs to be done as flat or based on the hierarchy of dimension columns added.

 When the Hierarchical Filter option is enabled, the `Top N` will be applied for each individual column separately based on the number set for each column.